2022-23 Northwestern Transfer Acceptance Rate, Requirements, and Application Deadline

 Students who have the best chance to gain admission to Northwestern have done the following:

 • Earned exceptional grades in their first year at a community college or 4-year university.
+In particular, the admissions committee likes to see a range of liberal arts and science courses.

-Northwestern Transfer GPA & SAT/ACT
+Northwestern Transfer GPA

-Northwestern Transfer Writing Supplement
+Northwestern Writing Supplement

-The personal essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
+1. The personal essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using one of the prompts below to inspire and structure your response.

-Northwestern Transfer Decision Date?
+Northwestern University Transfer Decision Date

 Final Thoughts – Northwestern University Transfer Acceptance Rate

 Getting into Northwestern as a transfer isn’t easy, but it isn’t impossible either.
 Knowing that they are likely to admit 300+ students should give hope to those with strong credentials.
+Additionally, Northwestern accepts transfers from both two- and four-year colleges.
+If admitted, resources like the Transfer Student Organization—and its mentorship program—are available to help you transition to campus.

 If you are 100% committed to leaving your current college, you’ll want to apply to other schools in addition to Northwestern University.
 Even if you have near-perfect college grades, admission into Northwestern is far from a guarantee, so you’ll want to create a balanced list of institutions that include safety schools.

-If you are looking for information on how to apply to Northwestern as a first year student, you may find the following blogs to be of interest:
+If you are looking for information on how to apply to Northwestern as a first-year student, you may find the following blogs to be of interest:

 Those searching for application info on other institutions may wish to visit our Dataverse pages/blogs: